aaronsherwood/artintel/getting_started.md

-# Getting Started / Class Workflow
+# Getting Started / Class Workflownn

 ## Github setup and general use